Let me start off by saying: I am not a fitness or health guru. (Great lead for a health post, right?)

 Fiber also tends to make us feel full, which can help with weight loss!

-To increase your fiber intake, eat more vegetables (dark colored vegetables tend to have more fiber), fruits with the skin on (apples and raspberries are great options), whole grains, and legumes (peas, beans, etc.)
+To increase your fiber intake, eat more vegetables (dark-coloured vegetables tend to have more fiber), fruits with the skin on (apples and raspberries are great options), whole grains, and legumes (peas, beans, etc.)

 Ditch Added Sugars